HL7/davinci-deqm/source/pages/datax.md

 ### Submit Data and Collect Data for Multiple Patients
 {:.no_toc}

-The [transaction] bundle processing as defined by FHIR specification is used for transacting multiple Submit data and collect data operations for multiple patients in a single interaction.
-The transaction bundle contains an entry for each patient as illustrated in the following examples:
+The [transaction] bundle processing as defined by FHIR specification is used for transacting multiple Submit Data and Collect Data operations for multiple patients in a single interaction.
+The transaction bundle contains an entry for each patient and as illustrated in the following examples:

 <!-- {% raw %}************************************************************
 KEEP and edit to align with the Updated Argonaut Subscription Model